codefellows/setup-guide/windows/windows-10.md

 1. Run the following command:

    - `wsl -l -v`
-   - You should see a report such as this, which should confirm your WSL Version
+   - You should see a report such as this, which should confirm your WSL Version (NOTE: NAME may differ slightly)

      ```bash
-     PS C:\Users\yourname> wsl -l -v
+     PS C:\Users\<yourname> wsl -l -v
      NAME                   STATE           VERSION
      Ubuntu-20.04           Running         2
      ```

 1. If your version states version 1, you might need to take an additional step to update Ubuntu:
-   - Enter the following command (replace Ubuntu-20.04 with the actual version you installed):
+   - Enter the following command (NOTE: replace Ubuntu-20.04 with the actual version you installed):
    - `wsl --set-version Ubuntu-20.04 2`
    - This will take a fair amount of time to complete
    - Re-Run the command above to verify your version